cilium/cilium/Documentation/concepts/scalability/report.rst

 Having 5 namespaces with 50 deployments means that we have 250 different unique security identities.
 Having a low cardinality in the labels selected by Cilium helps scale the cluster.
-By default, Cilium has a limit of 16k security identities, but it can be increase with ``bpf-policy-map-max`` in the Cilium ``ConfigMap``.
+By default, Cilium has a limit of 16k security identities, but it can be increased with ``bpf-policy-map-max`` in the Cilium ``ConfigMap``.

 .. figure:: images/image_7_01.png